 Addresses an issue that occurs on machines that have multiple audio devices.
 Applications that provide advanced options for internal or external audio output devices may stop working unexpectedly.
 This issue occurs for users that select an audio output device different from the “Default Audio Device”.
 Examples of applications that may stop working include Windows Media Player, Realtek HD Audio Manager, and the Sound Blaster Control Panel.

-- Includes a fix for Game Mode that ensures the feature will no longer impact your experiences when using the industry’s top streaming and recording software.
+- Updates Game Mode to ensure that the feature will no longer impact your experiences when using the industry’s top streaming and recording software.

 Enables activation of insider builds of Windows 10 Enterprise for Virtual Desktops in Microsoft Azure.
 Microsoft Azure is the only tested and supported platform to host Windows 10 Enterprise for Virtual Desktops, which is a key part of Windows Virtual Desktop.

 - Addresses an issue that may cause the loss of Favorites or the Reading List in Microsoft Edge after updating the operating system.

 - Addresses an issue that causes Internet Explorer to randomly stop working while browsing.

 - Addresses an issue with scrolling ActiveX content in a window in Internet Explorer 11 during a user-triggered scroll operation.

 - Addresses an issue that prevents the operating system from loading new icon files if it encounters a badly formatted icon file.

 - Updates time zone information for São Tomé and Príncipe.